sgignoux/sicp-solutions.net/content/post/introduction.md

 - become a better software engineer
 - aquire a deeper understanding of functional programming
 - have fun programming and building things
+- learn how to write clear explanation

 This is the current plan:

 - Read the book
 - Watch the video from the 1986 session
 - Write a short summary of each chapter and subchapter
-- Complete all the 356 exercises by myself, and publish my solution here
+- Complete all the 356 exercises by myself, and publish my solution here.
+Each solution should include clear explanations.
 - Review my solution and compare them to the [community schemewiki SICP-Solutions](http://community.schemewiki.org/?SICP-Solutions) or other solutions

-We will see how it goes
+We will see how it goes...

 ## Resources